HNeikes/BANCseq_Protocol/BANCseq_preprocessing.md

 Rscript BANCseq_MedianPeakLength.R results_mouse/macs2/mm10-HN0059_1_1000nM_YY1_mESC_peaks.narrowPeak mm10-HN0059_1_1000nM_YY1_mESC_peaks.saf
 ```
 ## 3b.
 Read quantification
-This can be done with, for example, featureCounts from the Subread package (https://subread.sourceforge.net/); be sure to have it installed as well.
+This can be done with, for example, featureCounts from the [Subread package](https://subread.sourceforge.net/); be sure to have it installed as well.
 Any other tool to calculate coverage over a set of peaks is of course suitable as well, e.g. bedtools multicov
 ```bash
 conda activate featureCounts
 featureCounts -p -C -O -g GeneID -s 0 -F SAF -B \